 - 6 tablespoons (3 fluid ounces) Black Dirt Apple Jack apple brandy

 - 2 tablespoons (1 fluid ounce) cinnamon simple syrup

 - 1 teaspoon vanilla extract

 - cinnamon for garnish

-Fill a cocktail shaker with ice and pour in the half and half, apple brandy, simple syrup, and vanilla extract.
-Shake vigorously.
+- Pour in the half and half, apple brandy, simple syrup, and vanilla extract.

-Strain into 2 ice-filled 8-ounce highball glasses or serve neat by straining into 2 4-ounce cordial or punch glasses.
+- Strain into 2 ice-filled 8-ounce highball glasses or serve neat by straining into 2 4-ounce cordial or punch glasses.

-Dust each cocktail with cinnamon and serve immediately.
+- Dust each cocktail with cinnamon and serve immediately.

 1. The corset artwork shown in the above post is a detail of Camilla Huey’s piece “Loss”, part of the series The Loves of Aaron Burr: Portraits in Corsetry and Binding, depicts the drowning of Theodosia Burr Allston alongside her father’s letters and memoirs, a documentary loss that has greatly obscured the legacy of Aaron Burr↩